 Lectors read the lessons.
 To volunteer contact: Patti Daniel: firstname.lastname@example.org

 Morning Prayer is lead by lay persons on weekday mornings.
-To volunteer contact: our Rector: email@example.com
+To volunteer contact our Parish Administrator: email@example.com

 Prayers of the People Lay persons lead during Sunday service in Spanish an English.
 If you are not Spanish speaking, you will be paired with a person who can lead the sections of prayers in Spanish.
-To volunteer contact: firstname.lastname@example.org
+To volunteer contact Christine Eyre: firstname.lastname@example.org

 Servers Contact: Acolytes, Gospel bearers, crucifers, chalice bearers, torch bearers, all contribute to worship services.
-To volunteer contact: the Rector: email@example.com
+To volunteer contact our Parish Administrator: email@example.com